syncfusion-content/fileformat-docs/File-Formats/PDF/Getting-Started.md

 PdfBitmap image = new PdfBitmap(imageStream);

 //Create a PdfUnitConvertor instance
-PdfUnitConvertor converter = new PdfUnitConvertor();
+PdfUnitConvertor convertor = new PdfUnitConvertor();

-//Convert the width and height of image from pixel to point float width = converter.ConvertFromPixels(image.Width, PdfGraphicsUnit.Point);
+//Convert the width and height of image from pixel to point float width = convertor.ConvertFromPixels(image.Width, PdfGraphicsUnit.Point);
-float height = converter.ConvertFromPixels(image.Height, PdfGraphicsUnit.Point);
+float height = convertor.ConvertFromPixels(image.Height, PdfGraphicsUnit.Point);

 //Draw the image to PDF page
 page.Graphics.DrawImage(image, new RectangleF(0, 0, width, height));